seanblanchfield/blog/current/_posts/2024-05-22-my-smart-home-dashboard.md

 ## Software Used

-To begin with, here are the tools I used for this project:
+Here are the tools I used for this project:

 - *SketchUp Make 2017*.
 This is the last free desktop version of SketchUp.
 It is no longer officially offered, but you can find [downloads online](https://www.reddit.com/r/Sketchup/comments/10f2jy4/where_can_i_download_sketchup_make_2017/).
 Alternatively, you can pay for Sketchup Pro.
 - [*Twilight Render*]((https://www.twilightrender.com/)) for rendering realistic ray-traced images of sketchup 3D models.